 Thorlabs is pleased to offer its most popular mounted absorptive neutral density filters with a broadband antireflection coating for the 350 - 700 nm range deposited on both surfaces.
 The high-performance, multilayer broadband A coating deposited on each filter is designed to minimize surface reflections within the 350 - 700 nm range, thereby reducing the amount of stray light present.
 These coatings provide an average reflectance that is less than 0.5% over the specified wavelength range when light is normally incident on the filter surface.
-Typical filter transmission data is available by clicking on the icons in the tables below.
+Typical filter transmission data is available by clicking on the blue info icons () in the tables below.

 These filters are mounted in engraved SM1L03 Ø1" lens tubes, which are compatible with a wide range of rigid optomechanical parts such as our cage systems and lens tubes.
 If desired, a mounted filter can be removed from its housing by unscrewing the retaining ring that secures the filter to the mount.
 Thorlabs offers a range of spanner wrenches that are an ideal match to these retaining rings.
 These filters are also available unmounted.
 The equivalent unmounted filter is listed in the drawing for each mounted filter, accessible through the red docs icons () below.
-Please see the Selection Guide table below all neutral density filter options.
+Please see the Selection Guide table to the right for all neutral density filter options.